rfrht/Voicemeeter-FT-991A/README.md

 *CQ Button Map*

 **Note**: As of VoiceMeeter version 2.0.5.3, the `Load()` function does not expand %USERPROFILE% env setting, so be sure to specify the explicit file path.
+[Reported in VoiceMeeter forum](https://forum.vb-audio.com/viewtopic.php?t=498#p3060).

 ## Reference material
 For more information on the CAT command set check the [Yaesu FT-991A CAT command set manual](https://www.yaesu.com/downloadFile.cfm?FileID=13370&FileCatID=158&FileName=FT%2D991A%5FCAT%5FOM%5FENG%5F1711%2DD.pdf&FileContentType=application%2Fpdf).